gbirke/rememberme/README.md

 ## Updating from Version 1.x
-If you did subclass `Authenticator` with a custom `createToken` method, you need to implement your token generation in a custom class and pass it as a constructor argument.
+If you did subclass `Authenticator` with a custom `createToken` method, you need to implement your token generation in a custom class that implements `TokenInterface` and pass it as a constructor argument.
 Otherwise, there is nothing to do when updating.

-The insecure pseudo-random tokens of the old version will be replaced by more secure tokens whenever a login occurs.
+The less secure pseudo-random tokens of the old version will be replaced by more secure tokens whenever a login occurs.
 For better security (and less convenience of your users) you could completely clear your token storage once after updating.